 If you’ve ever wondered how to make your own reed diffusers, our beginner's tutorial will talk you through the process and options available as well as show you how to simple it is to make your own Lime, Basil & Mandarin scented reed diffuser.

 Please note: Our tutorial is designed for personal use only.
 You will need to follow all legal responsibilities before selling any products to the public.
+For more information on selling home fragrance products, check out our Ultimate Guide to Selling Your Handmade Candles and Wax Melts.

 How to Make a Lime, Basil & Mandarin Reed Diffuser with Augeo Base